at St Anne and St Agnes Church

 AN INTERNATIONAL CENTRE OF EXCELLENCE FOR VOCAL MUSIC PERFORMANCE, OUTREACH AND EDUCATION IN THE HEART OF LONDON

 is an international centre for vocal excellence and outreach at St Anne & St Agnes Church in the heart of the City of London.
 Situated 200 metres from St Paul's Cathedral, this beautiful Wren Church is the home of VCM Foundation, a music education foundation which works to inspire people through music.
 The Foundation is one of the leading choral music education charities in the world and is responsible for innovative and wide reaching education programmes.
-VCM boasts two internationally acclaimed vocal ensembles, VOCES8 and Apollo5, who perform all over the world each year, mixing classical music with jazz, pop and contemporary composition and who also deliver our unique approach to education.
-Click Here to see our 2014/15 Annual Review.
+VCM boasts two internationally acclaimed vocal ensembles, VOCES8 and Apollo5, who perform all over the world each year, mixing classical music with jazz, pop and contemporary composition and who also deliver our unique approach to education, the VOCES8 Method, created by our CEO, Paul Smith.
+Click Here to see our 2015/16 Annual Review.

-The Gresham Centre is available to hire for rehearsals, concerts, film crew/crowd holding, CPD, conferences and all events in between.
+The Gresham Centre is available to hire for rehearsals, concerts, Recording/filmlocation/crewholding, CPD, conferences and all events in between.
 Just contact our Centre Director, Jan Keliris to discuss further or arrange a visit.